Amumu-ze1ast/NLMPC-Based-Multi-Object-Pick-and-Place-Simulator--MATLAB-/README.md

 # Multi-Part Multi-Location Pick-and-Place Simulation Using NLMPC (MATLAB)

-This repository contains a MATLAB-based simulation for a **multi-part, multi-location pick-and-place robotic system** controlled using **Nonlinear Model Predictive Control (NLMPC)**.
+This repository contains a MATLAB-based simulation for a **Single-part Pick-and-Place** and a **multi-part, multi-location pick-and-place robotic system** controlled using **Nonlinear Model Predictive Control (NLMPC)**.
 The simulation demonstrates how a **single robotic arm** can efficiently and accurately handle multiple objects from various source locations and deliver them to distinct target positions in a **single operational cycle**.

 The NLMPC framework integrates:
 - Real-time path optimization